RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: Examples

 By \cite[Th.
 2.7.1]{Ceccherini} a group $G$ is RF if and only the set of points of $A^G$ which have finite orbits for this action is dense in $A^G$ .
 Therefore by Theorem \ref{th:maincrossed} (or by Corollary \ref{TransformationGroupoid}) we obtain that for an amenable group $G$ and a finite set $A$ with at least two elements the corresponding crossed product C*-algebra $C(A^G)\rtimes G$ is RFD if and only if $G$ is RF.

 {\bf Acknowledgments. } A.S.\ was partially supported by the National Science Center (NCN) grant no. 2020/39/I/ST1/01566.
 T.S. was partially supported by a grant from the Swedish Research Council.
 We thank Bachir Bekka for his comments on the first draft of this work, which led to several presentation improvements.
+We also acknowledge a very detailed report of the referee, which helped us improve the exposition in several places.